Hosting International Visitors

 Many international visitors require an invitation letter, especially if they are seeking financial support or a visitor visa.
 Invitation letters should be requested from the Office of International Education and should be signed by the appropriate authority on campus before committing to an invitation.
 Contact the OIE as one of your first steps, and ensure that you've communicated plans with your direct supervisor and the relevant academic Chairs, Directors, and Deans.

 Here is a breakdown of how the invitation process works:

 Initial Contact and Matching

-Sometimes guests are introduced to a Fredonia faculty member, or sometimes they make contact on their own.
-Either way, the visitor will need a colleague at Fredonia who is willing to be their faculty host for the duration of the visit.
-Even if the visitor has full financial support, other things might be considered including workload of the faculty host and available office space to support the visitor during their stay.
-During discussions with the prospective visitor, the faculty host should first make sure that the visitor's background and interests are related to their own.
+The initiation of a visit might start with a Fredonia faculty/staff member, or sometimes prospective visitors make contact on their own.
+Either way, the visitor will need a colleague at Fredonia who is willing to be their host for the duration of the visit.
+Even if the visitor has full financial support, other things might be considered including the fit of the academic disciplines, workload of the host, and available office space to support the visitor during their stay.
+During discussions with the prospective visitor, the host should consider how the visitor's background and interests are related to their own.